cheomanigua/godotdoc/content/docs/data_models/bit_flags.md

 There are two ways to set the bits of the flags: using the `elements` variable value of type `int`, or using the left shift bit operator (LSO):

+#### Variable Value

 We can set 1, 2 or 3 bits at the same time by using the variable value.
 For the first three bits, values range from 1 to 7.
 The **value** is the sum of the *indexes*.
 I said *indexes* to help visualize the graphic above, but there are no actual indexes in the variable.
 So, if we want to set the first two bits, we sum 1 + 2.
 To set all three bits, we sum 1 + 2 + 4.

-The LSO can set 1, 2 or 3 bits at the same time, but it's better used for setting individual bits.
-Check the table below to see how they are set.
+Example:

+{{% alert context="light" %}}
+To set **elements** variable flags to Fire and Water, which correspond to the first two bits:

+- In decimal numbers: `elements = 3`
+- In binary numbers: `elements = 0b011` or `elements = 0b11`
+{{% /alert %}}

+#### Left Shift Operator (LSO)

+The LSO are better suited for setting individual bits.
+In order to set a bit with a LSO (among other operations), we need to use bitwise operators.
+In the next section we explain bitwise operators.

-In the five examples above, we have set the variable `elements` value and the left shift operator (LSO) to the following:
+In the five examples above, we have set the variable `elements` to values from 1 to 5.
+In a bitwise operation, the equivalent LSOs to those elements variable values are the following:

 | Flags affected | variable | LSO v1 | LSO v2 |